What is EOS Connect?

 • Source: Available via EVCC discussions

-Choose Your Backend: Configure via eos.source in config.yaml (eos_server or evopt)
+Choose Your Backend: Configure via eos.source in the web UI ( Settings → EOS).
+Options: local_evopt (default, built-in), eos_server, or evopt.

 ⏱️ Time Frame & Refresh Configuration